Codecademy/docs/content/css/concepts/typography/terms/text-justify/text-justify.md

   - "https://www.codecademy.com/learn/paths/full-stack-engineer-career-path"
 ---

 ## Definition

-The `text-justify` property sets the justifcation method of text when `text-align: justify;` is applied to an element.
+Sets the justifcation method of text when `text-align: justify;` is applied to an element.

 ## Syntax